Hyphaed/linux-kernel-inference/README.md

 The build tool is called `hyphaed`.

-## What this contributes, and what it buys local inference
+## What this contributes

-Most of what is here is other people's work, curated and pinned: sixteen of the twenty patches in the default series come from CachyOS, XanMod and TKG, with attribution intact and every source recorded by sha256 in `patches/VENDOR.lock`.
+Hyphaed Kernel includes 4 patches made by Ferran Duarri as of 21 Aug 01:31, each one closes a gap that costs a local inference workstation something measurable.

-Four are ours, and each one closes a gap that costs a local inference box something measurable.
+Hyphaed Kernel includes other people's work, curated and pinned: sixteen of the twenty patches in the default series come from CachyOS, XanMod and TKG, with attribution intact and every source recorded by sha256 in `patches/VENDOR.lock`.

 ### A generic reclaim-priority hint for dma-buf (`0019`)